126.96.36.199 Humour and the Freedom to Satirise

 In what Prospect magazine described as A Danish drama, the newspaper Jyllands-Posten published 12 cartoons that included representations of the Prophet Muhammad – even though “Article 140 of the Danish criminal code allows for a fine and up to four months of imprisonment for demeaning a ‘globally recognised religious community’”.
 The newspaper said that it had done so to protect freedom of speech and to protest against an increasing tendency to “self-censorship” on the subject of Islam.
 The cartoons were intended as ‘satire’.
 Their target was Islamic, though part of the intense controversy that it generated is whether the target was Islamic terrorism or the religion as a whole.

 The Danish Muslims were deeply offended by the cartoons.
 They asked for, but were not given, a meeting with the Danish Prime Minister.
-They then asked other Muslim countries for support – having added further inflammatory material, thereby deliberately amplifying the problem.
-There were protests, demonstrations and riots as the controversy widened, resulting in 139 deaths – thereby illustrating the point that the cartoonists were making: the tendency of some people to resort to violence as a form of Self-Protection (7.2.3) rather than to participate in debate.
+They then asked other Muslim countries for support, having added further inflammatory material to amplify the problem – as described by Richard Dawkins chapter 1 of his book The God Delusion, where he detailed the additional material added by the Danish imams.
+There were protests, demonstrations and riots as the controversy widened, resulting in 139 deaths – thereby illustrating the point that the cartoonists were making: the tendency of some people to resort to violence rather than to participate in debate.
 The use of violence, or threats, is a form of censorship.

-The cartoons were reprinted in over 150 other papers, in Europe and around the world.
+Wikipedia’s List of newspapers that reprinted Jyllands-Posten’s Muhammad cartoons included more than 160 other newspapers, in Europe and around the world.
 By the time that these reprints were published, their editors can have been in no doubt that Muslims found them offensive.
 Many other newspapers published editorials on the subject, which was undoubtedly a topic that warranted further discussion, but they did so without reprinting the cartoons.
 Repeating the insult was not necessary in order to discuss the matter.
 The Economist, for example, wrote, in an article – Cartoon wars – which did not include a reprint of the cartoons: